-The Virginia General Assembly session is considering legislation important to mediators across Virginia.
+During the 2016 Virginia General Assembly session legislators considered and passed legislation important to mediators across Virginia.

-Legislation (H.B.
-287) and Senate (S.B.
-606) was introduced in this year’s General Assembly to increase the flat fee amount from $100 to $120.
-The legislation would also treated custody appointments as separate appointments from support appointments for purposes of payment of fees to the mediator.
+Bills were introduced to increase the fee from $100 to $120 and to treat custody appointments as separate appointments from support appointments for purposes of payment.

-This effort is the culmination of two years of hard work by the Mediator Compensation Task Force (MCTF), which is made up of members from the Virginia Mediation Network and the Virginia Association of Community Conflict Resolution (VACCR) along with representatives from Dispute Resolution Services.
+This effort was the culmination of two years of hard work by the Mediator Compensation Task Force (MCTF), which is made up of members from the Virginia Mediation Network and the Virginia Association of Community Conflict Resolution (VACCR) along with representatives from Dispute Resolution Services of the Office of the Executive Secretary.
+The Virginia Bar Association lent the use of its lobbyist to help make the legislative request successful.

 Free mediation sessions and co-parenting classes are being offered to parents who have open cases with the Department of Child Support Enforcement.
 The goal of this program is to give children the benefit of having both parents involved in their lives.